Easy Baked Brie with Fig Jam

 Egg washed puff pastry wrapped brie

 The baked brie should be served immediately.
-Can you bake then reheat and serve later.
+Can you bake then reheat and serve later?
 Certainly.
 Will the pastry be just as perfect as when it first comes out of the oven?
-Not exactly, but we do what fits our schedule, no?
+Not exactly, but we do what fits our schedule, don’t we?!

 Baked Brie on a wood board